Mary Pollock Grant: Women's rights

 In 1911, after returning to Scotland from India she worked for women's rights in Dundee as a member of the militant Women's Social and Political Union.
-In December 1912 she was imprisoned at Perth Prison for smuggling herself with others into the Music Hall Aberdeen.
+In December 1912 she was imprisoned at Perth Prison for smuggling herself with others into the Music Hall in Aberdeen.
 They had intended to disrupt a Liberal meeting with the then Chancellor of the Exchequer, David Lloyd George.
 She was imprisoned at Perth under the name Marion Pollock.

-Throughout 1913 and 1914 she campaigned including speaking against the 'Cat and Mouse Act' and force-feeding of women to a public meeting at the Wallace Statue, in Aberdeen, wrote many letters to the press and was regularly removed from public meetings for being disruptive, again in the Music Hall Aberdeen, she planned to disrupt Irish M.P, T.P.
+Throughout 1913 and 1914 she campaigned including speaking against the 'Cat and Mouse Act' and force-feeding of women to a public meeting at the Wallace Statue, in Aberdeen, wrote many letters to the press and was regularly removed from public meetings for being disruptive, again in the Music Hall, she planned to disrupt Irish M.P, T.P.
 O'Connor, but was not allowed in.
 On another occasion, disguised in widow's tweeds and glasses, she managed to get into a Labour meeting held by Ramsay MacDonald in the Gilfillan Memorial Hall, but was roughly dragged out by eight burly men – an onlooker describes this as "one of the strongest arguments for women’s suffrage that I have ever seen."